Guidelines for Sophomore Faculty Advising

 Although it may seem unnecessary to mention this, sophomore advisers can make a difference just by making sure their students know that they are available for discussion throughout the term.
 A one-line e-mail checking in on each advisee at midterm will matter greatly to students.
 An end-of-term discussion about what went right or wrong allows (requires) the students reflect on the year just gone by and prepare for the year ahead.
 By reflecting together with their advisers, advisees get the benefit of your considerable expertise and counsel to guide them.

 Find out about your advisees’ extracurricular activities; don’t neglect to ask about them.
 What are they involved in?
 What do they spend most of their time doing?
-(If you’re unsure about how to approach non-academic topics, consult the conversation starters on the Sophomore Website.)
+(If you’re unsure about how to approach non-academic topics, consult the conversation starters on the Advising Resources for Freshmen and Sophomores Website.)

 Ask your students about their summer plans.
 This isn’t idle chit-chat: students increasingly use their summers for jobs, internships, study abroad, and other experiences to help refine their thoughts about potential majors and post-graduation plans.
 A sophomore adviser can help them think through their possibilities and ideas by asking questions such as